Kreglar/Turbulence/README.md

 - Tilemaps -> custom size 2D array of indexed chunks from the chunkset with certain attributes

-## Installation

 ## Usage

-For detailed instructions on how to use Turbulence, visit the [Guide Home](docs/guide/guideHome.md).
+For detailed instructions on how to use Turbulence, visit the [Docs Home](docs/home.md).

 ## Compiling From Source